Self-proclaimed witch doctor arrested in case of missing Alabama mom

 “Why is it you have a missing woman, and the last person that’s seen her, which is me, who talked to the police, you ain’t heard nothing about me,” he said in the Facebook video.

-Ryan claimed he had known Cavett for a year or so, and he took her and her son in at one point when she had nowhere to go.
-He said that he was visiting a student in Hollywood, he got in touch with her.
+Ryan claimed he had known Cavett for a year or so, and he took her and her son in at one point when they had nowhere to go.
+He said that he was visiting a sick student in Hollywood, he got in touch with her.

 “I said, ‘Let me buy that truck from you,’” Ryan said. “‘I’m not selling my truck.’
 I’m like, ‘Leila, come on, sell me the truck.’”